valsamovich/cs.github.io/docs/how/ssh.md

 ## How to configure SSH?

 When you change the configuration of SSH, setting of the `sshd` servera will change.
 In Ubuntu, the main `sshd` configuration file is located `/etc/ssh/sshd_config`.
-To back up the current version of the file:

-    sudo cp /etc/ssh/sshd_config{,.back}

-Open it with a text editor:
+Open it with a text editor and modify:

     sudo vi /etc/ssh/sshd_config

+To restart sshd server to implement modifications:

+    sudo service ssh restart

+## SSH with keys

+Key based authentication works by creating a pair of keys: *private key* and a *public key*.

 Read more: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server-in-ubuntu